Fiberglass Body Modifications 3-DVD Set

 We’re excited to be able to offer this comprehensive information to the hot rod building world as the second installment in Bob Hamilton’s StreetRod 101 DVD series.

-You get it all of this promptly delivered to your mailbox on a high quality, 5+ hour DVD set that you will use regularly and treasure for a lifetime for only $24.99 plus $5 shipping and handling ($12 international).
+You get it all of this promptly delivered to your mailbox on a high quality, 5+ hour DVD set that you will use regularly and treasure for a lifetime for only $24.99 plus $5 shipping and handling ($15 international).
+Just click on the “Add to Cart” button below.
+And while you’re at it, you can also add the other volumes in the StreetRod 101 DVD Library at big multiple DVD set savings, too.

 Street Rod 101 Inc., 8412 N. Diamond Valley Dr., St. George, UT 84770